aleynika/aleynika/README.md

 ## ⚖️ License
 Unless otherwise noted, all content in this repository is released under the **MIT License**.
-Feel free to reference or adapt my code or research frameworks with proper credit.
+Feel free to reference or adapt my code or research frameworks with attribution.

 ---